Return

 Now, while keeping memories these days has become easier with technology, image hardcopies and illustrations still hold more sentimental value.

-If your parents or grandparents need a way around making their first handmade frames, the internet is an excellent place to gather the latest craft ideas for seniors.
+If looking for resources to make their first handmade frames, the internet is an excellent place to gather the latest craft ideas and inspiration for seniors.

 6. Pebble Art

-Now, while your loved ones can paint on a glass pebble with acrylic paint and glitter directly, it might be tricky to do the same on a new stone pebble.
+Now, while they can paint on a glass pebble with acrylic paint and glitter directly, it might be tricky to do the same on a new stone pebble.
 To paint on such a surface, they should prepare the stone surface with latex paint, as it is less likely to wash off.

-Moreover, latex paint will make the stone pebble water resistant, turning it into perfect ornaments for your older relative’s aquarium or water jar.
+Moreover, latex paint will make the stone pebble water resistant, turning it into perfect ornaments for an aquarium or water jar.

 In any case, drawing colourful patterns on natural stones is a terrific way for older adults to get creative.
 They can even use them to add colour to their indoor or outdoor gardens.